-During the first quarter of fiscal 2013, the amount of gross unrecognized tax benefits increased by approximately \$1.4 million primarily due to current period exposures.
-The total amount of unrecognized tax benefits was \$22.1 million as of March 31, 2013, all of which would impact our effective tax rate if recognized.
+During the three months ended June30, 2013, the amount of gross unrecognized tax benefits increased by approximately \$1.9 million due to current period exposures.
+The total amount of unrecognized tax benefits was \$24.0 million as of June 30, 2013, all of which would impact our effective tax rate if recognized.
 We have elected to recognize interest and penalties related to unrecognized tax benefits as a component of income taxes.
-The change in accrued interest and penalties during the first quarter of fiscal year 2013 was not material.
-We do not expect any significant changes to the amount of unrecognized tax benefit tax benefit within the next twelve months.
+The change in accrued interest and penalties during the three months ended June 30, 2013 was not material.
+We do not expect any significant changes to the amount of unrecognized tax benefit within the next twelve months.

 We are subject to taxation in the U.S., and various states and foreign jurisdictions.
 All of our tax years will be open to examination by the U.S. federal and most state tax authorities due to our net operating loss and overall credit carryforward position.
 With few exceptions, we are no longer subject to examination by foreign tax authorities for years before 2006.
+Our subsidiaries in Israel and Germany are under audit by the local tax authorities for calendar years 2006 through 2011 and 2007 through 2011, respectively.

-Note 11.
+Note 12.
 Net Income (Loss) Per Share

-Basic net income per share is computed using the weighted average number of shares of common stock outstanding during the period.
+Basic net income (loss) per share is computed using the weighted average number of shares of common stock outstanding during the period.
 Diluted net income per share is computed using the weighted average number of shares of common stock, adjusted for the dilutive effect of potential common stock.
-Potential common stock, computed using the treasury stock method, includes options, RSUs, MSUs and our employee stock purchase plan ("ESPP").
+Potential common stock, computed using the treasury stock method, includes stock options, RSUs, MSUs and ESPP.